 This Christmas, when you are putting up your tree, buying gifts and wrapping them, making fancy feasts and spending time with family, remember those who are not so fortunate.
-Many people are struggling to make ends meet for their day-to-day lives, let alone adding Christmas to the mix.
+Many people are struggling to make ends meet for their day-to-day lives, let alone adding Christmas into that mix.
 If you are fortunate to have all you need and so much more, why not help those who do not have it so good?
-Adopting a family is rewarding for you and will make the recipient happy.
+Adopt a family for Christmas – it will be rewarding for you and will make the recipient happy.

 Video of the Day

 Step 2: Budget for Adopting a Family for Christmas

 Relay your budget to the organization's representative who can then help you decide the size family that you should provide for, based on the amount of money you have.
 If your budget is limited you may want to help a single mom and her one child.
 If you have more money to work with, you may want to brighten Christmas for a mom, dad and their multiple children.

 Step 3: Learn About Your Adopted Family Members